THE DEEP CHECK

 Many climate scientists are questioning the U.N.’s IPCC climate prediction models.
 Click scholar.google.com and paste “criticism of IPCC modelling” in the search window, not the URL line.

-Dr. Patrick Moore said, “The only trends the computer models seem able to predict accurately are ones that have already occurred” (as cited above).
+Dr. Patrick Moore said, “The only trends the computer models seem able to predict accurately are ones that have already occurred.”
+Should We Celebrate Carbon Dioxide

-Dr. Rosenthal’s Graph 12,000 Year Graph of the Makassar Straight (tropical temperatures) show the same temperature pattern (black line).
-Global temperature changes are usually less responsive in the tropics because the sun always directly overhead providing a constant level of solar radiation.
-The further away from the tropics, the greater the influence of variable climatic factors.
-The exception was Antarctica which is relatively isolated by the Antarctic Circumpolar Current and the Westerly Wind Drift.
+Dr. Rosenthal’s Graph 12,000 Year Graph of the Makassar Straight (tropical temperatures) overlays his data (black line) on Dr. Vinther’s Greenland graph.
+Global temperature changes are generally less responsive in the tropics because the sun is always directly overhead providing a constant maximum solar radiation.
+The further away from the tropics, the greater the variation in solar radiation.
+The exception was Antarctica which is relatively isolated by the Antarctic Oscillation (atmosphere) and Circumpolar (Ocean) Current.

 RADIATIVE FORCING IS HOW THEY GET HEATED